Change Trackpad preferences on Mac

-Select this option, then choose the gesture to use to move between pages in a document.
+Choose the gesture to use to move between pages in a document.

 Swipe between full-screen apps

-Select this option, then choose the gesture to use to move between apps in full screen.
+Choose the gesture to use to move between apps in full screen.

-Select this option, then choose the gesture to use to open Mission Control.
+Choose the gesture to use to open Mission Control.

-Select this option, then choose the gesture to use to open Exposé.
+Choose the gesture to use to open Exposé.

-Select this option to pinch your thumb and three fingers to display Launchpad.
+Pinch your thumb and three fingers to display Launchpad.

-Select this option to spread your thumb and three fingers to reveal your computer’s desktop.
+Spread your thumb and three fingers to reveal your computer’s desktop.